phalcon-orphanage/docs/es-es/db-odm.md

 <a name='documents-to-objects'></a>

-## Understanding Documents To Objects
+## Entendiendo Documentos a Objetos

 Every instance of a model represents a document in the collection.
 You can easily access collection data by reading object properties.
 For example, for a collection `robots` with the documents: